chawyehsu/mactype-profile/README.md

 This may occur on Firefox-based browsers resulting complete unavailable to browse web pages containing CJK characters.
-There is a [Zhihu][troubleshooting-2] topic discussing about the same issue.
+There is a [Zhihu][troubleshooting-2] topic discussing the same issue.
 The issue was discovered on Firefox 100 for the first time, later versions are also affected.
 A [bug report][troubleshooting-3] has been submitted to Bugzilla, however it was closed as incompleted due to inactive.

 You may try to open `about:config` and set `security.sandbox.content.win32k-disable` to **`false`** to see if it could mitigate.
-It is suggested to discuss on the bug report page, that may help Firefox developers to fix this bug.
+It is suggested discussing on the bug report page, that may help Firefox developers to fix this bug.

 ## References